gorkang/linearpackcircles/README.md

 The goal of linearpackcircles is to create circle packing visualizations along a linear scale.
 It uses {[packcircles](https://github.com/mbedward/packcircles)} as a backend.

+You can install the development version with `remotes::install_github("gorkang/linearpackcircles")`.
+Please report any problems you find in the [Issues Github page](https://github.com/gorkang/linearpackcircles/issues).

 ## Example plot